Report: Facebook still struggles to contain misinformation

 Pages backing the QAnon and Stop The Steal movements—two groups with violent histories that Facebook has repeatedly committed to excise from its platform—specifically benefited from this growth.
 Avaaz found 267 groups with a combined following of 32 million that spread content championing violence through the 2020 election.
 Sixty-nine percent of these groups had Boogaloo, QAnon, or militia-themed names and shared related content.
 Facebook has also promised to crack down on both militias and Boogaloos, an extremist group that is pushing for a second civil war.

+Facebook spokesperson Andy Stone disputed Avaaz’s findings, claiming that the “report distorts the serious work we’ve been doing to fight violent extremism and misinformation on our platform” and accusing the researchers of using “a flawed methodology to make people think that just because a Page shares a piece of fact-checked content, all the content on that Page is problematic.”

-At the time Avaaz completed its report, the organization found that 118 of these groups were still active and continued promoting violence to a combined following of nearly 27 million.
+At the time Avaaz completed its report, the organization found that 118 of the 267 groups were still active and continued promoting violence to a combined following of nearly 27 million.
+Following Avaaz’s work, Facebook reviewed these groups and pages and removed 18 more, claiming it had already removed 4 of the groups prior to Avaaz’s report.

 The report also documents how misinformation about the 2020 election circulated on Facebook long before voting closed, results were known, and the conspiracy theories about a stolen election took off.
 By October 7, Avaaz had documented 50 posts making misleading election fraud claims in key swing states.
 The posts had 1.5 million interactions, and reached an estimated 24 million viewers.

-Note: This post has been updated with comment from Facebook.